mjosaarinen/weesrc/README.md

 Experimental file compression is based on binary arithmetic coding (BAC), bigram byte Markov model, and block sorting dictionary search.
-Codebase still under 1000 lines.
+Despite these fairly advanced techniques, the codebase is still under 1000 lines and speed is not too bad.
+This is work in progress.

 The adjective "wee" means *small*, see [Wiktionary](https://en.wiktionary.org/wiki/wee#Adjective).